afragen/plugin-dependencies-tab/README.md

 * Messaging in the plugin row description is inserted; as is data noting which plugins require the dependency.

 * Ensures that plugins with unmet dependencies cannot be activated.

-## Need to add to core

-Some of the messaging is too difficult to display without directly modifying core.

-* Add filter hook after wp-admin/includes/class-wp-plugin-install-list-table.php:516
-  * `$description = apply_filters( 'plugin_install_description', $description, $plugin );`